GeorgeSittas/Snake/README.md

 A classic Snake game written in C

 ### Prerequisites / Dependencies
-The Snake project uses the NCurses C library, so you need to make sure it's already installed in your system.
+This project uses the NCurses C library, so you need to make sure it's already installed in your system.
 ([how to install NCurses](https://www.ostechnix.com/how-to-install-ncurses-library-in-linux/))

 ### Usage